ravikandhadai/swift/Logging/CompilerDevelopmentPost.md

 |  `osLog("Login time: \(private: currentTime, .time) ms")`  |  `os_log("Login time: %{private, time_t}d ms", currentTime)` |
 |  `osLog("My user-defined type: \(myinstance, .myoption(myparam))")`  |  - |

-The formatting options are cases of `enum`s.
-For standard types the enums could be defined in the standard library.
+The formatting options are cases of enums.
+For standard types the enums could be defined along with the definition of the `osLog` API.
 (For user-defined types, it can be defined by the user creating the logging extension for the type.)
 E.g., the enum sketched below lists (some of) the formatting options for an `Int` type supported by `osLog`.

 ```swift
 public enum IntLogFormat {